 In what is perhaps the most basic thing in the world, I stop in a Starbucks drive through once a week every summer on the way to beach volleyball for one of these things.
 The passion tea lemonade is as addicting as it is delicious, and I think it’s just as good unsweetened.

+For this Copycat Starbucks Passion Tea Lemonade recipe, you’ll need the straight up passion tea that Starbucks makes.
+But good news, they sell it in stores and in bulk online!
 You’ll need to boil water and steep the tea first and foremost, because tea just doesn’t dissolve to its fullest in cold water.
 You’ll also need to add the sugar in now (if you so choose) for the same reason; it’ll dissolve much better in hot tea.
 When you’ve boiled water and you’re satisfied with your tea, refrigerate it for a little while.
 When it’s ready, fill your cup with ice.
 The recommended ratio for the passion tea lemonade is one part tea, two parts lemonade.
 That way it’ll be naturally sweet.

-To get really creative, top it with whipped cream and crushed candy canes (which, I’ll admit, may be hard to find in the middle of July.
-I won’t tell anyone if you use the peppermint candies from your grandma’s house).
+To get really festive, top it with whipped cream and crushed candy canes (which, I’ll admit, may be hard to find now that Christmas is long gone.
+I won’t tell anyone if you use the peppermint candies from your grandma’s house in the off season).

+The wildly popular flat white got me through midterms and finals week in college.
+I’m not kidding.
+Now you’ll know how to make something to get through all your stress and exhaustion!
 The key to a successful flat white is a fine, frothy milk.
 If you actually have a frother, now is the time to use it!
 If not, you can blend or whisk the milk until it froths.
 All you need to do is pour the milk over the coffee when you’re satisfied with the froth.
 Stir in sugar to taste, but this is a drink that I think is actually better without the sweetener.

-Header image courtesy of Pixabay.
+Header image courtesy of Pixabay